Wellington High School, New Zealand: Current affairs

 In 2016, Wellington High became the first school in Wellington to provide gender-neutral toilets.
 WHS converted one floor's separate single sex bathrooms to two sets of gender-neutral bathrooms.
 The urinals were removed from the boys' bathrooms, and bins added.
 Signage simply says 'bathroom.'
 There was a lot of media surrounding the change, and WHS released a media release requesting that the media accept the privacy of students, writing that they are now "getting on with the business of learning."
 Later in 2016, Onslow College converted a block of their toilets to gender-neutral.

 Radio station

 The school had a student-run radio station, LiveWire, which transmitted at 107.1.
 It had a range of approximately 4 km.
 The radio station ceased broadcasting at the end of 2007.
 In February 2011, the radio station was revived as High-Fi FM.
 It is operated by students from the school.
 The radio station still has the same specifications of a 4 km broadcast range and runs 24/7 on 107.3FM.

-Board of Trustees
+Board of trustees

 The Wellington High School board consists of eleven appointed and elected members.
-It is currently chaired by Belinda Rynhart.
+It is currently chaired by David Cooling.